 We enjoyed this, our first first visit to Budapest.
 Four days seemed about the right length to take in most of the sights and our hotel, The Buda Castle Hotel excelled in all respects.

-If you have enjoyed reading this series of posts on Budapest you may also enjoy the following:
+If you have enjoyed reading this series of posts you may also like: